juliomatcom/one-php-microframework/README.md

 ##ONE <i> PHP Minimalist MVC Framework.</i>
-Only 1 file (Easy readable, adaptable).
+Only 1 file (Easy readable).
 Not MVC required.
 Ready to go.
 Perfect fit in small projects and web services, only use what you need as you want.
+Keep your projects simple.
 ####Features:
 #####1- Route system (And generator for views)
 #####2- Easy and clean manage (GET, POST, PUT) requests
 #####3- Native localizations by URL (Available in controller and views)
 #####3- Response (+load Views)
 #####4- Inspired in Symfony and ExpressJS
-#####5- Zero config
+#####5- Zero config - Agile development

 ###Add to your project:
 1-Install with Composer or download zip: